Jemo69/snipstudio/README.md

 - **User-friendly Interface:** Intuitive graphical interface built with Tkinter and a modern Catppuccin theme.
 - **Persistent Storage:** Snippets are stored in a local SQLite database for persistent access.

-## Installation
+## How to contribute

 1. **Prerequisites:**
-    - Python 3.x installed on your system.
+    - Python 3.12 installed on your system.
     - No external libraries are required as Tkinter, sqlite3, and pyperclip are usually included with Python or easily installable via pip.

 2. **Download:**